 Surgery can be life saving, yet one study that looked at recovery rates for certain back pain surgeries concluded that “intensive rehabilitation” is, over time, more effective than surgery.

-Somatic Education is the most minimally invasive solution to back pain available.
+Somatic Education is the least invasive solution to back pain available.

 Our back muscles, from the base of the skull down to the sacrum/tailbone contract, spurring us into action.
-These muscles also contract to allow us to run, jump, walk and engage in vigorous, fun activities.
-If, however, these muscles are never taught to relax and release on a daily basis, they can wind up “on” 24/7 – tight, painful and sore.
+These muscles also contract to allow us to run, jump, walk, and engage in vigorous, fun activities.
+If, however, these muscles are never taught to relax and release on a daily basis, they can end up constantly “switched on” and tight, painful, and sore.

-This Landau Response is first triggered at the age of about five months, when a baby discovers his back muscles.
-All the muscles on the back of the body contract – the neck muscles, rhomboids between the shoulder blades, upper trapezius, gluteals – to pick the head up.
+This Green Light Reflex (also known as the Landau Response) is first triggered at the age of about five months, when a baby discovers his back muscles.
+All of the muscles on the back of the body contract – the neck muscles, rhomboids between the shoulder blades, upper trapezius, gluteals – to pick the head up.
 From that moment onward, for the rest of that person’s life, those back muscles will reflexively contract whenever there is a need to respond to a task.

-There’s nothing wrong with this reflex; it merely prepares us for an action.
-However, in today’s world, this Landau Response is triggered so continuously that for many it gradually begins to habituate.
-Our brain, which controls our muscles, literally teaches our back muscles to stay contracted and “frozen” in a constant state of readiness (the photo at right shows a typical green light reflex posture).
+There is nothing wrong with this reflex; it merely prepares us for an action.
+However, in today’s world, this reflex is triggered so continuously that, for many people, it gradually begins to habituate.
+Our brain literally teaches our back muscles to stay contracted and “frozen” in a constant state of readiness (the photo at right shows a typical green light reflex posture).

 If left unchecked, constantly contracted back muscles can lead to structural problems – herniated discs, bulging discs, and sacroiliac pain.

 This particular pattern of Sensory Motor Amnesia is reversible with a daily routine of Somatic Exercises.
-Somatic Exercises teach you to re-educate your muscles through slow, gentle, safe movement.
+Somatic Exercises teach you to reeducate your muscles through slow, gentle, safe movement.
 You begin to regain voluntary control of muscles that have learned (due to stress adaptation) to stay tight and painful.
-On my DVD, Pain Relief Through Movement, you can learn the most important Somatic Exercises you will ever need to reverse and eliminate chronic back pain.
+You can learn the most important Somatic Exercises you will ever need to reverse and eliminate chronic back pain on my DVD, Pain Relief Through Movement.